ShakalBhau0001/Simple-Web-Projects/README.md

 - Add customizable character sets and strength meter to Password Generator
 - Add icon animation and menu click sound to Animated Sidebar
 - LuminCalci with scientific functions, keyboard support, and local storage for history
-- Add password strength meter, confirm password toggle and local storage support for user progress. 💖
+- Add password strength meter, confirm password toggle and local storage support for user progress.
+- Add speed levels, obstacle support, and local storage high-score tracking to the Snake game.

 ---